family-adaptive-resilience/preparedness-monorepo/README.md

-# Resilience to Electro-Magnetic Pulse, Space Weather Events and War Disruption to Power and Communications
+# Adaptive Resilience for Conventional Nuclear, Electro-Magnetic Pulse, and Space Weather Events

 This is a draft document that will be improved over time.
 Pull Requests welcomed.